Steem (STEEM)

 Advantages of Steem

-- Steem rewards users for creating and curating content, allowing them to earn cryptocurrency for their participation.
+- Community and Rewards: Steem is a social blockchain that rewards users with cryptocurrency for creating, sharing, and curating content, allowing users to earn money directly from their contributions.

-- Users maintain control over their content, unlike traditional platforms where the platform owns the posts.
+- User Control: Users maintain control over their data and content, unlike traditional social media platforms where the platform owns the content.

 Disadvantages of Steem